Francis Curzon, 5th Earl Howe: Early career

 Following the armistice Viscount Curzon moved into politics.
-In the 1918 General Election he won the Battersea South seat, standing for the Conservative Party.
-When the RNVR was reconstituted in 1921 Viscount Curzon resumed his position as the commanding officer of the Sussex division with the rank of Captain; he was to hold this appointment until the RNVR was mobilised again in September 1939 on the outbreak of World War II.
-Following his father's death in 1929 Francis Curzon ascended to the title Earl Howe, making him ineligible for parliamentary re-election.
+In the 1918 General Election, he won the Battersea South seat, standing for the Conservative Party.
+When the RNVR was reconstituted in 1921 Viscount Curzon resumed his position as the commanding officer of the Sussex division with the rank of captain; he was to hold this appointment until the RNVR was mobilised again in September 1939 on the outbreak of World War II.
+Following his father's death in 1929, Francis Curzon ascended to the title Earl Howe, making him ineligible for parliamentary re-election.
 He was appointed a Privy Counsellor in the 1929 Dissolution Honours.
-However, during his later years as an MP Curzon had begun to become involved in motor racing.
+However, during his later years as an MP, Curzon had begun to become involved in motor racing.
 An associate of the Bentley Boys, he was instrumental in forming the ideas which led Dudley Benjafield to set up the British Racing Drivers' Club in 1928.
 The newly ennobled Earl Howe was elected its president at the BRDC's first Annual General Meeting in 1929.

 Motor racing career

 Francis Curzon made his race debut at the comparatively old age of 44, in the 1928 Irish TT with a Bugatti Type 43.
-After leaving the House of Commons he pursued his driving career with increasing vigour.
-During the 1930s he became a well known driver, competing in many national and international races, most notably the 24 Hours of Le Mans.
+After leaving the House of Commons, he pursued his driving career with increasing vigour.
+During the 1930s, he became a well known driver, competing in many national and international races, most notably the 24 Hours of Le Mans.
 He entered the endurance classic six times between 1929 and 1935, only missing the 1933 event.
-For the first year he was entered as a part of the Bentley factory team; but he later entered his own cars, as Bentley was taken over by Rolls-Royce in 1931 and withdrew from motor racing.
-Driving his own Alfa Romeo 6C with co-driver Leslie Callingham he won the 2-litre class at the 1930 race.
+For the first year, he was entered as a part of the Bentley factory team; but he later entered his own cars, as Bentley was taken over by Rolls-Royce in 1931 and withdrew from motor racing.
+Driving his own Alfa Romeo 6C with co-driver Leslie Callingham he finished fifth overall, and third in the 3-litre class at the 1930 race.
 He upgraded to an Alfa Romeo 8C for the 1931 24 Hours of Le Mans, and won the race outright driving in partnership with Henry Birkin.